 In the cases of Roper, Graham, and Miller, the Court recognized that brain development affects the legal construct of culpability and should accordingly affect punishment.
 In the Roper case line, the Court reasoned that without mature thought processes and cognitive abilities, adolescents as a class fail to achieve the requisite level of culpability demonstrated in adult offenders.
 As such, juveniles were categorically spared the death penalty and, in some instances, a sentence of life in prison without the possibility of parole.
 Likewise, in J.D.B., the Court concluded that the reasonableness of a juvenile defendant’s perception of custody under Miranda v.
 Arizona must be age appropriate.
 The Court concluded that as a class adolescents had a different understanding of custodial status than adults.
 Courts contemplating the validity of a perception of custody under Miranda had to account for this difference in their analysis.

 To date, the Court has limited the application of this principle to punishment and consent analysis under Miranda.
 The logic of the Court’s decisions, however, applies just as strongly to the application of substantive criminal law.
 Likewise, scholars writing in the field have limited the application of neuroscience to either the territory staked out by the Court or to objective mens rea standards alone.
 The science, however, does not support such limitations.
 Just as modern neuroscience counsels against the imposition of certain penalties on juvenile offenders and an adjustment of Miranda’s reasonableness analysis, so it counsels toward a reconsideration of culpability as applied to juvenile offenders through the element of mens rea.
 The failure to extend this jurisprudence of youth to every mental state element undermines the very role of mens rea as a mechanism to determine guilt.

 “Less Guilty by Reason of Adolescence Developmental Immaturity, Diminished Responsibility, and the Juvenile Death Penalty” by Laurence Steinberg and Elizabeth S. Scott, American Psychologist (2003)

 Abstract: The authors use a developmental perspective to examine questions about the criminal culpability of juveniles and the juvenile death penalty.
-Under principles of criminal law, culpability is mitigated when the actor’s decisionmaking capacity is diminished, when the criminal act was coerced, or when the act was out of character.
+Under principles of criminal law, culpability is mitigated when the actor’s decision-making capacity is diminished, when the criminal act was coerced, or when the act was out of character.
 The authors argue that juveniles should not be held to the same standards of criminal responsibility as adults, because adolescents’ decision-making capacity is diminished, they are less able to resist coercive influence, and their character is still undergoing change.
 The uniqueness of immaturity as a mitigating condition argues for a commitment to a legal environment under which most youths are dealt with in a separate justice system and none are eligible for capital punishment.
-Read the full article.

 “The Legal Construction of Adolescence” by Elizabeth S. Scott, Hofstra Law Review (2000)